IvoryC/BioLockJ/mkdocs/user-guide/docs/Configuration.md

 ### Relative file paths

 File paths can be given using relative paths.
 The path should start with `./`.
-The location `.` is interpreted as being the directory where the configuration file is.
+The location `.` is interpreted as being the directory where the primary configuration file is.

 Example file structure:
 ```